Four men ordered to hang for fatal gang rape on New Delhi bus - Local News 8

 Four men have been issued with death warrants for the brutal gang rape of a 23-year-old physiotherapy student in New Delhi more than seven years ago.

-The men were on Tuesday ordered to hang later this month for gang-raping Jyoti Singh Pandey — known commonly as Nirbhaya — on a bus in 2012.
+The men were on Tuesday ordered to hang later this month for gang-raping the woman on a bus in 2012.
 She died two weeks later as a result of her injuries.

 The hanging is scheduled for 7 a.m. on January 22 at Tihar Jail in India’s capital, the court announced via video conference.

-Note: This story has been updated to remove the name of the victim.